eclipse-cdt-cloud/vscode-trace-extension/README.md

 ## Running the extension in the Theia Trace Viewer example app

 The packaged VSIX file can be run in the example app of the [theia-trace-extension][theia-trace].
-For this the file can be can be symlinked in the `plugins` of the example app of `theia-trace-extension` repo.
+For this the file can be can be symlinked in the `plugins` of the example app of `theia-trace-extension` repository.

 ``` bash
 cd <theia-trace-extension root>/examples/plugins